Yellow Chili's

 Seasoned vegetables in a baking tray

-• Roast the vegetables in a preheated oven at 400° F for about 20 to 25 minutes or until the veggies turn crisp and tender
+• Place the tray in a preheated oven set at 400°F. Roast the vegetables for about 20 to 25 minutes, or until they are crisp on the outside and tender on the inside.

 Vegetables in a baking tray inside the oven